 OK.
 Let’s look at the actual paintings.
-On average, I have done a few paintings per month, not very many by contemporary standards.
+On average, I have done a few paintings per month, not very many by contemporary standards, but I have others things to do too, care for kids, write and read..
 And it was not easy work, but took a great deal of concentration and purpose.
 I was also caring for children most days and working a job as a painting and drawing instructor during this time.
 During spare hours with my wife’s and kid’s help I was able to get out and do these.
 They are in some of them and so am I. I mean there to be a loose chronicle of our lives in nature.

 It is interesting that Cuyahoga National Park follows the Towpath Trail alongside the historic route of the Ohio & Erie Canal.
 I have yet to paint the locks or other remains of the canal.
 I also haven’t done the main water falls as yet, Brandywine and Blue Hen, opting for the less well known ones.
 I probably will paint these eventually, but for now, other things have called me.
 The winding Cuyahoga River, (Cuyahoga means “crooked river”) gives way to deep forests, rolling hills, and open farmlands.
 But I have mostly been drawn to natural features, botanical treasures, as well as geographical features of portraits of water and streams, tree portraits, beaver dams, lodges and wildflowers, as well as the remains of history in the park, the old houses, barns and hints of lost days.
 The old covered bridge, and the old train that goes through the valley or one of the the old stations where it stops, these too have held me rapt for days at a time while I paint them .
 I try to show the park partly though the eyes of my kids but also through adult’s eyes, reflecting and thinking about real things in s real way.